My Must-Eats… with celebrity presenter Diana Ser

-My Must-Eats is a weekly HungryGoWhere series featuring Singapore’s public figures and their favourite food haunts.
+My Must-Eats is a HungryGoWhere series featuring Singapore’s public figures and their favourite food haunts.
 In this instalment, we speak to celebrity host Diana Ser.

 Diana Ser is a household name.
 Mention her to anyone on the street and they’d most likely remember the former Mediacorp actress (and her husband, former actor James Lye).